AztecProtocol/aztec-connect/markdown/specs/aztec-connect/src/rollup_contract.md

 Anatomy of an Aztec Connect defi transaction

-An outbound defi interaction is described by a tuple of a bridgeId and a depositSum (present in the rollup header in the bridgeIds and depositSums arrays).
+An outbound defi interaction is described by a tuple of a bridgeCallData and a depositSum (present in the rollup header in the bridgeCallDatas and depositSums arrays).

-A bridgeId uniquely defines the expected inputs/outputs of a defi interaction.
+A bridgeCallData uniquely defines the expected inputs/outputs of a defi interaction.
 It is a uint256 that represents a bit-string containing multiple fields.
 When unpacked its data is used to create the BridgeData struct:

 struct BridgeData {
 uint256 bridgeAddressId;